ibm-cloud-docs/vpc/block_storage_is_faq.md

 All {{site.data.keyword.block_storage_is_short}} volumes are encrypted at rest with IBM-managed encryption.
 IBM-managed keys are generated and securely stored in a {{site.data.keyword.block_storage_is_short}} vault that is backed by Consul and maintained by {{site.data.keyword.cloud}} operations.

 For more security, you can protect your data by using your own customer root keys (CRKs).
 You import your root keys to, or create them in, a supported key management service (KMS).
-Your root keys are safely managed by the supported KMS, either {{site.data.keyword.keymanagementserviceshort}} (FIPS 140-2 Level 3 compliance) or {{site.data.keyword.hscrypto}}, which offer the highest level of security (FIPS 140-2 Level 4 compliance).
+Your root keys are safely managed by the supported KMS, either {{site.data.keyword.keymanagementserviceshort}} (FIPS 140-2 Level 3 compliance) or {{site.data.keyword.hscrypto}}.
+Both KMS solutions offer the highest level of security (FIPS 140-2 Level 4 compliance).
 Your key material is protected in transit and at rest.

 For more information, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).
 To learn how to set up customer-managed encryption, see
 [Creating {{site.data.keyword.block_storage_is_short}} volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).

 You control access to your root keys stored in KMS instances within {{site.data.keyword.cloud}} by using IBM {{site.data.keyword.iamshort}} (IAM).
 You grant access to the IBM {{site.data.keyword.block_storage_is_short}} Service to use your keys.
-With the API, you can link a primary account containing a root key to a secondary account, then use that key to encrypt new volumes in the secondary account.
+With the API, you can link a primary account that holds a root key to a secondary account, then use that key to encrypt new volumes in the secondary account.
 For more information, see [Cross-account encryption for multitenant storage resources](/docs/vpc?topic=vpc-getting-started).

 You can also revoke access at any time, for example, if you suspect your keys might be compromised.
 You can also disable or delete a root key, or temporarily revoke access to the key's associated data on the cloud.
 For more information, see [Managing root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-manage-root-keys).